 A smart business strategy outlines clear and compelling choices about where to play and what actions to take.
-An effective strategy is intended to support and encourage the growth of the business to perform at its peak.
-But strategic clarity is essential.
+An effective strategy is intended to support and encourage the growth of the business AND its people to perform at their peak.
+Strategic clarity is essential.
 Without strategic clarity, employees may be:

 2. Can You Easily Tie Strategic Priorities Back to Your Target Customers?

 In the end, growth strategies should add visible and meaningful value to your target customers.
 Customer goals, problems and needs should be central to high growth plans.
 For example, if you are looking to improve operations, make sure the improvement will ultimately benefit your customers through lower costs, faster delivery, or higher quality.

 Whatever changes you make as a result of your new strategy, make sure you don’t undermine your unique value proposition – unless you replace it with more a compelling one.
 Be clear about why customers come to you and why they stay with you.
 You can’t risk losing your edge.

 Any new growth strategies should directly align with specifically what sets you apart from your competition.

 The Bottom Line

 High growth typically requires high levels of organizational change.
 When you introduce strategic change, ensure your customers appreciate the value you deliver, your strategic differentiation is clear, and the plan for success is understood and believed in by all your key stakeholders.